 Volume tells you who is being talked about.
 Sentiment tells you whether that is a good thing, and here a clear pecking order emerges.

-Cursor is the most warmly received tool in the set, with positive posts outnumbering negative ones by more than four to one.
+Cursor is the most warmly received tool in the set, with positive posts outnumbering negative ones by close to four to one.
 It has the smallest footprint of the five, but the people talking about it are, on balance, fans.
 Claude is a clear second, and does it at far higher volume, the rare combination of widely discussed and genuinely well-liked.
 Gemini sits roughly neutral.

 The surprise for many readers will be the bottom two.
 ChatGPT and Grok both come out net-negative.
 For ChatGPT, the most-used AI on earth, that is the price of ubiquity: when everyone uses a thing, it absorbs everyone's complaints.
 For Grok, it is something sharper, and to understand both you have to stop asking which model people like and start asking where they are standing when they say it.